Debt Education And Certification Foundation

 How does Debt Education And Certification Foundation spend its money?

 Debt Education And Certification Foundation directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Debt Education And Certification Foundation tax-deductible?